autocorr/radexgrid/README.rst

 any bugs, please open an issue or file a pull request, and I'll patch the code as quickly as possible.

-If you would like to use all of the supported ``RADEX`` geometries, first compile the code three times and assign the binaries unique names.
+If you would like to use all of the supported ``RADEX`` escape probability methods or geometries, first comment/uncomment the appropriate method in the ``src/radex.inc`` (near lineno 34) file, compile ``RADEX``, and assign the binaries unique names.

 .. code-block:: fortran